Ostomy, Colostomy, Ileostomy

-A covering or appliance is necessary for all ostomies.
-Typically, a colostomy on the left abdomen may require only a pad.
-A colostomy on the right side and an ileostomy need a small, odor-proof bag that adheres to the body and cannot be seen through clothing.
+An appliance is necessary for all ostomies.
+Usually, a bag-like device is applied to the ostomy to collet the waste.
+It adheres to the body and cannot be seen through clothing.
 All hospitals and many physicians’ offices have nurse specialists who are extremely knowledgeable about the care of ostomies, and how to treat and prevent their problems.
 Odor from an ostomy is seldom a problem.
 Again, assistance is available.

 How Does an Ostomy Affect Lifestyle?

 Bathing – Tub or shower bathing is done much the same as before the ostomy.
 If an appliance is used, bathing can be done with or without it attached.